eugenesan/glim/README.md

 partitions.

 3. Optionally you can add more paritions.
 For example:
- -  Add generic partition for file transfers.
+ * Add generic partition for file transfers.
 It is recommended to format it as ExFAT.
- - Add LUKS/Ext4 parition to use with Linux LiveDVDs and Tails.
+ * Add LUKS/Ext4 parition to use with Linux LiveDVDs and Tails.
    To trick Tails to use this partition as Persitent storage:
     1. Name the LUKS container and the ext4 partition as "TailData"
     2. Change partitiontype to "Linux Reserved"
     3. Create folders: `dont-ask-again`, `Persitent` owned by user 1000:1000
     4. Add `/home/amnesia/Persistent	source=Persistent` to persistence.conf owned by 115:122
     Note: You might see a harmless warning regarding failed Persitent storage upgrade.
           It happens because Tails assumes the Tails image is directly on the USB drive when Persistent storage is available.
- - Add Windows Install parition.
-Format it as NTFS and extract ISO content and optionally autounattend.xml files on to it.
+ * Add Windows Setup/PE paritions formated as NTFS and containing ISO content of your favorite Windows or LiveCD.
-  There is a boot menu option that will search and start the first Windows install instance it finds.
+   You can also place autounattend.xml on those partitions if you want to allow customizations.
+   Good starting point for create such customizations is here: https://schneegans.de/windows/unattend-generator/ Boot menu option will be added for each detected instance.

    Note:
-    If you want to be able to mount one of the partitions on Android/Windows it is recommended to place that partition right after the GLIMISO and mark the first (GLIM/EFI) partition as "system" to hide it.
+    If you want to be able to mount one of the partitions on Android/Windows it is recommended to format it as FAT32 or ExFAT and place it as first prtition.
+    To do that you need to toggle CHECK_ORDER variable in glim.sh during installation.
+    Also it is recommended to mark the (GLIM/EFI) partition as "system" to hide it.
-  GLIMISO will be skipped anyways sine it is not supported by other OSs.
+    Other partition might result in harmless warnings they are not supported by other OSs.

 See the link below for details on how to create a BIOS Boot partition: